ignaciourbina/causal-flow/docs/blueprint.md

 - Variable Input: Add and name variables for the path diagram.
 - Period Definition: Define the number of time periods for variable measurement.
 - Tabular Display: Display a tabular layout showing variables measured at each time period.
-- Path Definition: Visually connect variables to define causal paths by clicking and dragging.
-A narrow line should appear between variable boxes, allowing connections only to variables in the same time period or the next.
-When the user clicks on one of the variables, then they move the mouse and an arrow moves with the mouse until they click again in a different box and a link is created and the arrow becomes static and is displayed.
+- Path Definition: Visually connect variables by clicking one node and then another.
+Links between different variables may target the same period or the immediate next period.
+Self-loops can span multiple periods.
+When skipping over other variables in a period, elbow connectors are placed in separate lanes to avoid overlap.
 - Lavaan Export: Download the defined path model in lavaan-compatible format.

 ## Style Guidelines: